HadrienG2/subwoofer/README.md

 cargo bench --features measure
 ```

----

-To save on execution time during interactive analysis, it is a good idea to use
+It is a good idea to use criterion's regex-filtering mechanism to exclude some
-criterion's regex-filtering mechanism to exclude some benchmarks from a run.
-For
+benchmarks from this longer benchmark run.
+For example, if you have previously
-example, if you previously observed that the performance impact of subnormals
+observed that the performance impact of subnormals is the same for f32 and f64,
-does not seem to differ between f32 and f64, you can only run the benchmarks
-that take f32 inputs like this:
+you can restrict execution to the benchmarks that take f32 inputs like this:

 ```bash
 cargo bench --features measure -- f32
 ```

+---

 If on the other hand you only have temporary access to the target hardware, you
-may alternatively go for the opposite approach of measuring everything that can
+can alternatively go for the opposite approach of measuring everything that can
-possibly be measured, accumulating as much information as possible for later
+possibly be measured, to accumulate as much data as possible for later analysis.
-analysis.
-This can be done, at the expense of an enormous increase of
+This can be done, at the expense of an enormous increase of compilation and
-compilation time and runtime (we're talking about runtimes of multiple days), by
+execution time (the benchmark will take several days to run), by enabling all
-enabling all the cargo features:
+the cargo features at once:

 ```bash
 cargo bench --all-features
 ```

-If you go down that route, do not forget to make a backup of the
+If you need to go down that route, do not forget to make a proper backup of the
-`target/criterion` directory before you lose access to the hardware!
+`target/criterion` directory as soon as possible, before you lose access to the
+hardware or run `cargo clean` without thinking twice!

 ## Naming convention